cities — heritage — community

 Ioannis Despotopoulos and the Bauhaus

-First presented in 2019 as the Greek contribution to the European celebrations of the Bauhaus centenary, the exhibition has been on permanent display at the Athens Conservatoire since 2022.
-Tracing the life and legacy of Ioannis Despotopoulos — the only Greek architect who came into direct contact with the Bauhaus — it shows the school's lasting influence on Greek modernism.
+First commissioned for the Bauhaus centenary in 2019 — accompanied by a two-month public programme of lectures, tours, and mediation activities — the exhibition has been on permanent display at the Athens Conservatoire since 2022.
+It traces the life and legacy of Ioannis Despotopoulos, the only Greek architect to have come into direct contact with the Bauhaus, and his influence on Greek modernism.

 In collaboration with the Archives of Modern Greek Architecture of the Benaki Museum & the Athens Conservatoire